Tag Archives: Ivor Indyk

 Alexandra Christie (editor), Heat Series 3 Nº 2 (Giramondo 2022)

 There’s an excellent article on Heat on the State Library of New South Wales website, entitled ‘On Fire‘.
-The author, Miriam Cosic, gives a quick history, from editor Ivor Indyk’s rage at the Hand That Signed the Paper affair to Alexander Christie’s appointment as editor of Series 3, and pays appropriate homage to Jenny Grigg’s elegant minimalist design of the new series.
+The author, Miriam Cosic, gives a quick history, from editor Ivor Indyk’s rage at the Hand That Signed the Paper affair to Alexandra Christie’s appointment as editor of Series 3, and pays appropriate homage to Jenny Grigg’s elegant minimalist design of the new series.
 She interviews Christie, who has a deep respect for the multiculturalism, internationalism, and especially commitment to good writing that characterised the earlier series of Heat, as well as their providing opportunities for new writers:

 ‘It takes a long time to become a good writer, to really hone your craft,’ Christie says.
 ‘I want to bring [emerging writers] into the mix and elevate them next to established voices.
 That’s really important to me.’